-For any school that joins the Trust we provide a free uniform for every child, to ensure that parents do not have additional costs as a result of the school's change of governance.
+For any Local Authority maintained school that joins the Trust we provide a free uniform for every child, to ensure that parents do not have additional costs as a result of the school's change of governance.

 Individual academies will be able to let you know what the uniform pack consists of, either by telephone, visit or via the website.